PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Table.for_any(func, table)</function> (since 4.6.0)

-Checks if boolean function `func` is true for at least one item in a table.
+Checks if the boolean function `func` is true for at least one item in `table`.

 ##### <function>Table.take(table, count)</function>

-Remove the first `count` items from the table and return them as a list.
+Removes the first `count` items from `table` and return them as a list.

 ##### <function>Table.chunks(table, size)</function>

-Splits the table into a list of chunks of up to `size` items.
+Splits the `table` into a list of chunks of up to `size` items.

 ##### <function>Table.length(table)</function> (since 4.6.0)

-Returns table length (the number of items in it).
+Returns the table size (the number of items in it).

 ##### <function>Table.is_empty(table)</function> (since 4.6.0)

-Returns true if table doesn't contain any items.
+Returns true if `table` doesn't contain any items.

 ##### <function>Table.copy(table)</function> (since 4.6.0)

-Returns a copy of `table`.
+Returns a shallow copy of `table`.
+If a value is mutable (like a string or a sub-table) and it's mutated in the original table, that change will also be reflected in all copies.

+Note: there is no deep copy functionality in Lua-ML or soupault's API yet.

 </module>